-It’s recommended that you utilize all 500 character bytes that Amazon provides and to use keywords synonyms to give additional context on what your product is and how it works when people are searching, but make sure you aren’t keyword stuffing your bullet points.
+It’s recommended that you utilize all 500 character bytes that Amazon provides and use keywords synonyms to give additional context on what your product is and how it works when people are searching.
+But make sure you aren’t keyword stuffing your bullet points.

 Here is a quick guide on what you should add to each bullet point for your Amazon Product Listing:

-Bullet point 2: Describe your product’s unique selling proposition & why your product is different compared to other products in the same category.
+- Bullet point 2: Describe your product’s unique selling proposition and why your product is different compared to other products in the same category.